TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Heartbeat Respiratory Subsystem.md

 With the heartbeat and respiratory rate data retrieved, a matched filter can then be used to maximize the signal-to-noise ratio separating the heartbeat and respiratory peaks from the noise.
 Once this signal is achieved the Fast Fourier Transform can be taken (FFT) to get the magnitude and frequencies found in the signal.
 The chest moves between 0.2-0.5 mm due to the heart beat while between 2 - 12.6 mm due to respiratory rate.
 This discrepancy in displacement will help differentiate the heartbeat data versus the respiratory data.
 The peaks can then be retrieved matching the respective frequency range and magnitude values for chest movement matching respiratory and heart rate values listed in constraints.

-As a proof of concept [2] [4] took a similar approach to the algorithm above and [2] got simulated data as follows
+As a proof of concept [2] [4] took a similar approach to the algorithm above and [2] got simulated data as follows: